JIMPARK80/Youtube-Searcher/README.md

 **Problem:** No results or API error.

 **Solution:**
-1. Try switching search mode (YouTube ↔ SerpAPI)
-2. Check browser console for error messages
+1. Check browser console for error messages
-3. Verify API keys are valid
+2. Verify API keys are valid
-4. Try a different search query
+3. Try a different search query

 ## 📝 Version History